- About ME

 We ask that applicants send the revised Curriculum Vitae (CV) or resume to firstname.lastname@example.org.
 In the body of the e-mail, please provide your full name and date of birth.
 Any documents sent to ME should be in a PDF format.
 We will add any new documents to an applicant's file upon receipt.

-Why do I need to select an area of research on the online application?
+Why do I need to select an area of research (or subplan) on the online application?
 What does this mean?

 What is the amount of the enrollment deposit?

 Mechanical Engineering does not require an applicant to submit an enrollment deposit.